jaesh06/tulkas.py/README.md

 # tulkas.py
 - Simple console-based CrossFit workout tracker application.
 # TODO
-- Finish usability loop.
+- (DONE) Finish usability loop.
-- Create separate function for updating existing workout with new date.
+- (DONE) Create separate function for updating existing workout with new date.
+- Add search functions to find all workouts based on specified exercise or date.
-- Put everything in a GUI that is not tkinter.
+- Put everything in a GUI, thinking PySimpleGUI for now.